-Cash, travellers’ cheques, credit cards, passport and other important documentation are best carried in a money belt that can be hidden beneath your clothing.
+Cash, travelers’ cheques, credit cards, passports,s, and other important documentation are best carried in a money belt that can be hidden beneath your clothing.
 This should be made of cotton or another natural fabric, and the contents could be wrapped in plastic to protect it against sweat.

 Most safari companies and tourist-class hotels quote rates in US dollars, and many will expect to be paid in hard currency.
 National park fees and port and airport taxes must be paid in hard currency, and are treated as foreign exchange transactions.
 Otherwise, restaurant or bar bills, goods bought at a market or shop, and most other casual purchases are best paid for in local currency – indeed, service providers geared towards the local economy seldom have the facility to accept foreign banknotes.

-Foreign currency cash and travellers cheques can be changed into Tanzanian shillings at any bank or bureau de change (known locally as forex bureaux).
+Foreign currency cash and traveler’s cheques can be changed into Tanzanian shillings at any bank or bureau de change (known locally as Forex bureaux).
 Banking hours are 08.30-12.30 on weekdays, staying open until 15.00 in larger towns, and 08.30 to 11.30 on Saturdays.
-Most private forex bureaux stay open until 16.00 or later, but deal in cash only.
+Most private forex bureaux stay open until 16.00 or later but deal in cash only.

-The legalisation of private forex bureaux has killed off the black market that previously thrived in Tanzania, and you can assume anybody offering to change money on the street is a con artist.
+The legalization of private forex bureaux has killed off the black market that previously thrived in Tanzania, and you can assume anybody offering to change money on the street is a con artist.

 US dollar bills printed before 2002, particularly larger denominations such as US$100 and US$50, may be refused by banks and forex bureaux.

-Credit cards are widely accepted in at tourist-oriented shops and similar facilities in Arusha, Dar es Salaam and Zanzibar, as well as most game lodges and upper range hotels.
-They can also be used to draw cash directly from an ATM in Dar es Salaam, Arusha and Mwanza.
-Away from these few major centres and upmarket tourist lodges, cards are of limited use, and are best carried as a fallback than as a primary source of funds.
+Credit cards are widely accepted in tourist-oriented shops and similar facilities in Arusha, Dar es Salaam and Zanzibar, as well as most game lodges and upper-range hotels.
+They can also be used to draw cash directly from an ATM in Dar es Salaam, Arusha, and Mwanza.
+Away from these few major centers and upmarket tourist lodges, cards are of limited use and are best carried as a fallback than as a primary source of funds.
 Visa is the most widely accepted card by a long chalk, but MasterCard and American Express are also accepted at a limited number of outlets.